Zero Emission Vehicle Infrastructure Program - How to apply

 The program prefers to receive your proposal in electronic format by email at firstname.lastname@example.org.
 The Applicant must submit a completed application form (including the Word and Excel documents) and the attestation page must be dated and signed by a duly authorized officer and scanned and sent as a PDF.
 Additional supporting documentation, saved as Word, Excel or PDF formats, must also accompany the application.

 Note: the maximum size of email attachments to Natural Resources Canada is 10MB.
 If the submission exceeds the maximum, the applicant may forward their files in a series of emails with the same subject line.
-Natural Resources Canada is not responsible for the security of the files during transmission.
+Natural Resources Canada is not responsible for the security of the files during transmission or the rejection of emails over the size limit.

 Having Technical Problems